vega-studio/deltav/docs/intro.md

 - `Shader extending`: Analyze and modify a shader

-- `Color Picking`: Easily set up a layer to have it's instances rendered to a color buffer to have feedback in mouse interactions with the instance.
+- `Color Picking`: Easily set up a layer to have its instances rendered to a color buffer to have feedback in mouse interactions with the instance.

 - `Resource Management` Pipeline: You can create your own resource managers for different types of assets!
 Or you can use the built in Image and Font Resource manager to get MOST tasks done!